Generic name: reslizumab (res LIZ ue mab)

 Use: For the add-on maintenance treatment of patients with severe asthma with an eosinophilic phenotype

 What other drugs will affect reslizumab?

-Other drugs may interact with reslizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect reslizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.